The Roux Institute welcomes 10 new health tech startups to Maine

 Maine senator calls Northeastern’s Portland campus the ‘greatest concentration of intellectual power’

-“This is a knowledge factory, and it’s producing knowledge and people with knowledge who are going to change the world,” Senator King said after his first tour of Northeastern Unversity’s Roux Institute.
+“This is a knowledge factory, and it’s producing knowledge and people with knowledge who are going to change the world,” King said after a tour of the Roux Institute.

 Northeastern University’s Roux Institute: